Junior Series 2023: A Coaches Perspective

 • Those who are surfing unbroken waves but are struggling to catch unbroken waves, trim along or control speed.

-Aims: To position, paddle, pop up and glide better along unbroken waves safely while developing your technique and knowledge – becoming a green wave glider!
+Aims: To catch more unbroken waves and surf with control while developing your technique and knowledge.
+Become a green wave glider!

 Intermediate